Karanraj-6/PROJECTS/README.md

 ---

-## Customer Churn Prediction System
+## 2.Customer Churn Prediction System

 ### Project Overview
 The **Customer Churn Prediction System** is designed to predict whether a customer will leave a service provider (churn) based on historical data and real-time user inputs.
 This system enables businesses to make data-driven decisions by identifying customers at risk of churning, allowing them to take proactive steps to retain them.